LSE IDEAS: Executive Education

 IDEAS houses the LSE Executive MSc International Strategy and Diplomacy.
 The 1-year programme is designed for mid-career professionals from the public, private, and NGO sectors who deal with international relations, diplomacy, security, and international business in their working lives.

 The programme aims to provide its participants with the conceptual and theoretical tools to analyse the main actors, trends and issues shaping international affairs.
 The programme is also focused on applicability and relevance: participants learn not only how to use strategy to deal with adversaries, but also to cooperate with others in solving common problems, be they military, diplomatic/political, economic or business.
 The programme is taught by a combination of academics and senior policy practitioners.

 Notable alumni include former UK Ambassador to Afghanistan Karen Pierce and current UK Ambassador to Bosnia and Herzegovina Edward Ferguson.

+Participation at the G20's Think20 Engagement Group

+LSE IDEAS was also part of the G20's Think20 (T20) Engagement Group during India's 2023 presidency with LSE IDEAS Director Professor Chris Alden co-chairing the Task Force on Reformed Multilateralism.
+Kenddrick Chan from LSE IDEAS's Digital IR project also spoke at a panel on Digital Public Infrastructure at the Think20 Mid-Year Conference.

 Governance and Advisory Board

-The work of IDEAS is overseen and supported by both an Academic Management Committee and Advisory Board respectively.
+The work of IDEAS is overseen and supported by both an Academic Management Committee and advisory board respectively.

-The Academic Management Committee is composed of academic staff from LSE who monitor operations and research, while the Advisory Board provides an external perspective.
-Members of the Advisory Board are senior practitioners from the diplomatic world who provide independent oversight and guidance on IDEAS’ strategy.
+The Academic Management Committee is composed of academic staff from LSE who monitor operations and research, while the advisory board provides an external perspective.
+Members of the advisory board are senior practitioners from the diplomatic world who provide independent oversight and guidance on IDEAS’ strategy.